msobanjo/courseware/topics/networking/modules/frames/README.md

 ## Tasks
 For the task below you will need Wireshark installed.
+If you are unsure what Wireshark is, how to use or install it please have a look at the [Wireshark Introduction Module](/topics/wireshark/modules/introduction)
 ### Viewing Frames with Wireshark
 We can start by running a scan for a moment until some packets come in.
 Once there are some packets there you can stop the scan and click on one of the packets.